Where else can I find funding?

 Big Potential is one of many sources of funding for voluntary and community organisations and social enterprises.
 We have a quick overview of some other sources of funding you might like to explore.

-Social Incubator East: helps social ventures to grow by providing world class training, business advice and coaching, free shared workspace if required and access to loan finance.
-The Incubator runs regular Social Venture Weekends at Cambridge Judge Business School which are open to anyone running a social venture, or with an idea for one.
+Cambridge Social Ventures: helps social ventures to grow by providing world class training, business advice and coaching, free shared workspace if required and access to loan finance.
+The incubator runs regular Social Venture Weekends at Cambridge Judge Business School which are open to anyone running a social venture, or with an idea for one.
 High potential social ventures are then selected to receive 12 months further support.

 Working capital or growth finance

 Key Fund: provides investments from £5000 to £300,000 to Social Enterprises based or working in the North and North Midlands.
 They support established businesses or new ventures with an experienced management team, seeking funding for business purposes: Capital assets; working capital– financing new or existing contracts, work in progress; growth– funding for expansion and replication; capacity building.

 Big Issue Invest: currently manages the Social Enterprise Investment Fund LP, which provides growth capital to social enterprises delivering high social impact and with a scaleable business model.

 Bridges Ventures: All funds raised by Bridges Ventures have specific strategies to achieve a positive social and/or environmental impact.
 They currently have approximately £340 million under management in three Sustainable Growth Funds, the Bridges Sustainable Property Fund, CarePlaces Fund, the Bridges Social Entrepreneurs Fund and the Bridges Social Impact Bond Fund.

 Charities Aid Foundation: CAF Venturesome provides affordable financial support to charities, social enterprises and community groups when grants may not be available and access to traditional financial institutions is difficult.